 California is undoubtedly one of the most diverse places on Earth.
 We’re fortunate enough to have beaches, mountains, redwood forests & wineries alike.
 Napa Valley is Califonia’s world renowned wine country: it’s a haven for wine lovers & gourmet foodies alike.

-Some of us are just looking for booze & a good time with our friends man.
+Say what?
+Some of us are just looking for booze & a good time with our friends, man.

 But there are pockets of Napa that are fun, affordable & relaxing!
 Here’s a few insider tips & what us locals like to do on a weekend getaway to Napa: